frederic-perez/AmE-dictionary/data/idioms.md

 __as of now__ From now on; from this moment on: _As of now, smoking is forbidden in this house._
 __as of today__
 __as the crow flies__ By the most direct way, along a straight line between two places.
+__as the next person__ You use _as the next person_ to mean that you are no different from anyone else in the way you have mentioned.
 __as we know it__ :two: As something is currently understood or viewed.
 This phrase usually implies that current conditions will change, as, for example, _“Nuclear warfare will mark the end of civilization as we know it.”_ First recorded in the late 1800s, the phrase began to be widely used from the 1940s on and has reached cliché status.
 __as we speak__ At this very moment.
 __as yet__ :two: At this time; yet.
 Up to the present time; up to now. _No one has responded to my email as yet, so I don’t have an answer for you._